marwoj/seed-spring-vue-aws-ec2/README.md

 The paid plan may be used if needed, but it requires additional domain configuration.
 Mailgun provides simple and detailed instructions on how to do this, and it is not in the scope of this seed project.

-### Create configuration file for ansible
+### Create configuration file for Ansible

-File `pb-config.yml` is a template for ansible configuration.
+File `pb-config.yml` is a template for Ansible configuration.
 Copy this file to your home
-directory: `~/workspace/secret/env-domain/pb-config.yml` Note: *Path with env-domain is important here, it is used by ansible*
+directory: `~/workspace/secret/env-domain/pb-config.yml` Note: *Path with env-domain is important here, it is used by Ansible*

 Replace 'changeme' values with your account details.
 Instead of new values (`seed_mail_username` etc...), note that `cors_allowed_origin` and `vue_app_api_address` has to be changed.